SashaHapon/FoodOrderManager/README.md

 ## Business Purpose of the Project:

 Food Order Manager is a web application designed to manage the food ordering process.
-The project provides a user-friendly platform for users, allowing them to view available dishes, place orders, and track their order history.
-And printing receipts.
+The project provides a user-friendly platform for users, allowing them to view available dishes, place orders, and track their order history, and printing receipts, And calculating the time it takes to prepare the ordered dishes

 ## Services
 The project consists of the following services:
 - [Order manager](order-manager/README.md): Designed to manage the food ordering process.
 - [Receipt](receipt-service/README.md): Designed to manage the receipt printing process.
+- [Kitchen](kitchen-service/README.md): Designed to manage cooking time in the kitchen.

 ## Project Requirements